Skip to content

 Location: src/health.rssrc/services/health_service.rs

-Purpose: Monitor backend health with configurable thresholds and automatic recovery
+Purpose: Monitor backend health with configurable thresholds, automatic recovery, and accelerated warmup detection

 pub struct HealthChecker {